hm-lang/core/proposals/README.md

 StackDatabase[[2.2, 3.5, 4.8] map($Dbl round(Stochastically))]
 # result could be stored in [2, 3, 4], [2, 3, 5], [2, 4, 4], [2, 4, 5],
 #                           [3, 3, 4], [3, 3, 5], [3, 4, 4], [3, 4, 5]
-# but the ID is decided first, then the store is added to.
+# but the ID is decided first, then the lot is added to.
 ```

-Note: when used as a store ID, objects with nested fields become deeply constant,
+Note: when used as a lot ID, objects with nested fields become deeply constant,
 regardless of whether the internal fields were defined with `;` or `:`.
 I.e., the object is defined as if with a `:`.
 This is because we need ID
-stability inside a store; we're not allowed to change the ID or it could
+stability inside a container; we're not allowed to change the ID or it could
-change places inside the store and/or collide with an existing ID.
+change places inside the lot and/or collide with an existing ID.

 Some relevant pieces of the class definition: